 Can I obtain information about someone’s Instagram account?

-US federal law doesn't allow private parties to obtain account content (ex: comments, photos and so on) from providers like Instagram.
+US federal law doesn't allow private parties to obtain account content (example: comments, photos and so on) from providers like Instagram.

-Instagram may provide reasonably available basic subscriber information (not content), if any, only where the requested information is indispensable to a case and not within a party’s possession upon personal service of a valid California or federal subpoena.
-Out-of-state civil subpoenas must be domesticated in California.
-Instagram may provide account holders with notice and an opportunity to resist civil subpoenas and reserves all rights and objections.
+Instagram may provide reasonably available basic subscriber information (not content), if any, only where the requested information is indispensable to a case and not within a party’s possession upon personal service of a valid subpoena or court order and after notice to affected account holders.

 Those seeking non-content information must specifically identify the account at issue by providing the Instagram username, profile URL and relevant date.
 We can't identify accounts without this information.
 Usernames and/or profile URLs may be found in the uniform resource locator available in a browser displaying the account in question.
 For example, in the URL https://help.instagram.com/abc, “abc” is the username.

-- How do I clear my Instagram search history?
+- How can I remove my Instagram images from Google search?

 - What's the difference between NetzDG and Instagram's Community Guidelines?

 - How do I change how ads on Instagram are targeted to my child?